PillowFishSticks/MP2-DogBird/TESTING.md

 8. **For the game to have power ups that boost my score.**
    - When playing the game, a bone is available for users to hover over, this boosts their score.

+9. **A timer to be displayed on the game to keep track of game time.**
+   - When playing the game a timer starts once you press the start button.
+   - When the game ends it displays the users final game time.

+10. **Have the game become more difficult the longer I play for.**
+   - The game character falls faster at 10, 30, and 90 seconds.
+Making the game more difficult the longer users play for.

 ## Manual Testing
 Below is a detailed account of all the manual testing that has been done to confirm all areas of the site work as expected.